AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 exercise, you may remove any of the :ada:`limited` keywords from the code example and try to compile it.)

+.. admonition:: For further reading...

+   This rule is for the sake of dynamic dispatching and classwide types.
+The compiler must not allow any of the types in a derivation class |mdash| the set of types related by inheritance |mdash| to be different regarding assignment and equality (and thus inequality).
+That's necessary because we are meant to be able to manipulate objects of any type in the entire set of types via the partial view presented by the root type, without knowing which specific tagged type is involved.

 Deriving from limited types
 ---------------------------